tsnellgrove/dark_castle3/doc/story.md

 - The novice enchanter who saves the day in Enchanter is a minor non-descript character in DC2
 - At the end of DC2, Burt suggests the novice to Tabitha and offers up the jug and bread to help them
 - Burt: "Also, won't they need a way to get in the front gate?"; Tabitha "<curses> - I'll see to it"
+- Perhaps Nana was recovered so fast and pragmatically from her loss because of a conversation with Burt in DC II

 *** Game Update Ideas ***